jlowder/bit-wise/README.md

 ## genbin

 This will generate bit patterns which can be used to create test data.
-Patterns can be repeating binary sequences, hex sequences, incrementing integers, or pseudo-random bit sequences.
-Be advised the high-degree prbs sequences can be quite large, for example the prbs-23 sequence is 23 megabytes long.
+Patterns can be repeating binary sequences, hex sequences, incrementing integers, or pseudo-random binary sequences.
+Be advised the high-degree prbs sequences can be quite large, for example the PRBS-23 sequence is 23 megabytes long.

 Usage: